vega/vega-datasets/datapackage.md

 ### path
 countries.json
 ### description
-This dataset combines key demographic indicators (life expectancy at birth and fertility rate measured as babies per woman) for various countries from 1955 to 2000 at 5-year intervals.
-It includes both current values and adjacent time period values (previous and next) for each indicator.
+Key demographic indicators (life expectancy at birth and fertility rate measured as babies per woman) for various countries from 1955 to 2000 at 5-year intervals.
+Includes both current values and adjacent time period values (previous and next) for each indicator.
 Gapminder's [data documentation](https://www.gapminder.org/data/documentation/) notes that its philosophy is to fill data gaps with estimates and use current geographic boundaries for historical data.
 Gapminder states that it aims to "show people the big picture" rather than support detailed numeric analysis.
 ### schema

 | name          | type    | description                                                              |